zehuiyin/GroceryStoreHamiltonData/README.md

 #> [1] 6
 ```

-Load and plot `grocery_CT` vector data.
-The data contains the geometry
+Load and plot the `grocery_CT` vector data.
+This dataset includes the
-of all the census tracts in Hamilton and have a variable showing the
+geometry of all the census tracts in Hamilton and contains a variable
-count of grocery stores in that census tract.
+that shows the count of grocery stores in each census tract.

 ``` r
 data("grocery_CT")